peteroupc/peteroupc.github.io/morealg.md

 >         - _MAYBE_ in any other case, or if the function is unsure.
 >
 >         In the case of two-dimensional shapes, the shape's corners are (_c1_/_S_, _c2_/_S_), ((_c1_+1)/_S_, _c2_/_S_), (_c1_,(_c2_+1)/_S_), and ((_c1_+1)/_S_, (_c2_+1)/_S_).
->     3. If point (0, 0, ..., 0) is on or inside the shape, and the shape is such that every axis-aligned line segment inside the enclosing hypercube crosses the shape at most once, then **InShape** can return&mdash;
+>     3. If point (0, 0, ..., 0) is on or inside the shape, and the shape is such that every axis-aligned line segment that begins in one face of the hypercube and ends in another face crosses the shape at most once, ignoring the segment's endpoints (an example is an axis-aligned quarter of a circular disk where the disk's center is (0, 0)), then **InShape** can return&mdash;
 >         - _YES_ if all the box's corners are in the shape;
 >         - _NO_ if none of the box's corners are in the shape; and
 >         - _MAYBE_ in any other case, or if the function is unsure.